 Nature & Ecotherapy

 Ecotherapy recognizes and promotes the natural benefits of being outdoors, an extremely important component during EAT sessions.
 Many studies have shown the direct correlation between physical and mental health, and EAT addresses both.
-Our surroundings can affect the way we think and feel and regular exposure to nature has also shown to be crucial for a healthy and meaningful quality of life.
+Our surroundings can affect the way we think and feel, and regular exposure to nature has also shown to be crucial for a healthy and meaningful quality of life.
 Reconnecting with nature has been shown to be beneficial for easing some of the symptoms of depression, anxiety, and stress.
 The very act of being in nature promotes mindfulness, gratitude, and balance.
 Being outside with the horses bestows a sense of connectedness, humility, and contentment.

 Mindfulness

-Mindfulness is the psychological process of purposely bringing one’s attention to experiences occurring in the present moment without judgment.
-Mindful meditation with horses helps in reducing reactions to stress by inducing the relaxation response, lowering the heart rate, reducing anxiety, and encouraging positive thought patterns and attitudes.4 Horses can also help others to focus on breathwork and encourage positive attitudes to achieve a healthy and balanced mental state.
+Mindfulness is the psychological process of purposefully bringing one’s attention to experiences occurring in the present moment without judgment.
+Mindful meditation with horses helps in reducing reactions to stress by inducing the relaxation response, lowering the heart rate, reducing anxiety, and encouraging positive thought patterns and attitudes.8 Horses can also help others to focus on breathwork and encourage positive attitudes to achieve a healthy and balanced mental state.

 Is Equine Therapy Effective?